harrim91/harrim91.github.io/_posts/2016-07-03-makers-academy-review.md

 "That was a bit of a lie", he announced.

- The obivous thing you learn is the technical skills.
+ The obvious thing you learn is the technical skills.
 But that's just the subject matter of the course, you could change one language or framework for another and get the same learning outcomes.

  It's a bit like studying philosophy.
 It's kind of frustrating when people ask you *"What is philosophy?
 It's like the meaning of life and stuff, right?"* And you try and explain what metaphysics is, and it seems to have no practical use in any conceivable situation.